The Great British Bake Off series 10: Episode 7: Festivals

-For the signature challenge, the bakers were asked to make 24 buns with the theme of a festival or holiday from around the world.
-For the technical challenge, Paul tasked the bakers with a deep fried pastry treat traditionally served during the Italian Carnevale, 12 Sicilian Cassatelles.
-For the showstopper challenge, the bakers were set with the complex task of making a kek lapis Sarawak, a traditional layered Malaysian cake.
+For the signature challenge, the bakers were asked to make twenty-four buns with the theme of a festival or holiday from around the world in three hours.
+For the technical challenge, Paul tasked the bakers with a deep fried pastry treat traditionally served during the Italian Carnevale, twelve Sicilian Cassatelles, in one hour, fifteen minutes.
+For the showstopper challenge, the bakers were set with the complex task of making a kek lapis Sarawak, a traditional layered Malaysian cake, in four hours, fifteen minutes.